-A collection agent, meanwhile, is someone who in the course of business collects debt for other parties.
-A party who is owed money (a creditor) might decide to “sell” the debt to a collection agent.
-In exchange, the collection agent typically promises to give the creditor a portion of the debt the agent is able to recover.
+A collection agent, meanwhile, is someone whose business it is to collect debts for other parties.
+Someone who is owed money (a creditor) might decide to “sell” the debt to a collection agent.

-Under the law in BC, a collector (including a collection agent) can’t communicate with a debtor in a way that amounts to harassment.
-Examples of harassment include:
+First, they can’t communicate with you in a way that amounts to harassment.

 - exerting excessive or unreasonable pressure

-- publishing or threatening to publish a debtor’s failure to pay
+- publishing or threatening to publish your failure to pay

-This rule also covers a member of the debtor’s family or household, a relative, neighbour, friend or acquaintance, or the debtor’s employer.
+This rule also covers members of your family, household, a relative, neighbour, friend, or your employer.

-- threaten to harm a debtor or their property
+- threaten to harm you or your property

-- abuse its authority to get money from a debtor
+- abuse their authority to get money from you

-- convey false information with the intent to alarm a debtor
+- convey false information with the intent to alarm you

 - from Monday to Saturday before 7 am or after 9 pm